DMVis/DMVis/documentation/columns/FilterColumn.md

 - Type: `number`

-X-coordinate of the column.
+The x-coordinate of the column.

 ### y

 - Type: `number`

-Y-coordinate of the column
+The y-coordinate of the column

 ### width

 - Type: `number`

-Width of the column.
+The width of the column in pixels.

 ### height

 - Type: `number`

-Height of the column.
+The height of the column in pixels.

 ## Optional Attributes